International Carduelan Society

 GreySingWing.jpg (61683 bytes)

 After the swollen joints dry up (from the pus formed around the joints) the wing will drop a little, it will never go back to normal.
-If the both wings are effected the bird will probably never fly again.
+If both wings are effected the bird will probably never fly again.

 14yearSiskin.jpg (59020 bytes)